-Rooftop gardens can be an oasis in an otherwise built up urban setting.
+Rooftop gardens can be an oasis in an otherwise built-up urban setting.
 Gardening on a rooftop has a lot to recommend it - privacy, good sun, no deer - but there are several things to consider about urban gardening before you start planting.
-If you've gone through the logistics and have decided to created your own rooftop garden, here's how to get started.
+If you've gone through the logistics and have decided to create your own rooftop garden, here's how to get started.

 What You'll Need

 Containers: Containers are one of the most expressive components of a rooftop garden.
 This is where you can express your style.
 That is not to say you need to spend a fortune on them, although you easily could.
 Besides aesthetics, there are two things to keep in mind when choosing your rooftop containers are size, weight, and material.